swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType-1.png)

 6. On **Step 3** page, Configure Instance Details - leave the default settings.
-Note that the **Subnet** field can be configured to launch the instance in a specific **Availability Zone**; while we're keeping the default for this workshop, this gives you control over the location of your machine.
+Note that the **Subnet** field can be configured to launch the instance in a specific **Availability Zone**; while we are keeping the default for this workshop, this gives you control over the location of your machine.
 Click the **Next: Add Storage** button in the bottom right corner.
 [Learn More](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2StepConfigureInstance.png)